One Line Summary

 Synopsis

-In Maycomb, Alabama during the Jim Crow era, Scout Finch, her brother Jem and their father Atticus — a lawyer committed to principle — confront the brutal consequences of racial prejudice.
-Scout’s world of summer games and fascination with reclusive neighbour Boo Radley collides with the trial of Tom Robinson, a Black man falsely accused of rape.
+In Maycomb, Alabama, Scout Finch, her brother Jem and their father Atticus confront the realities of racial injustice.
+Scout’s games and fascination with the reclusive Boo Radley collide with the trial of Tom Robinson, a Black man falsely accused of rape.

-The courtroom becomes a battleground of conscience as Atticus’s calm logic meets mob-think.
-Scout and Jem witness injustice not as theory but revelation — learning that courage often means standing alone.
-Boo Radley’s final act reframes the novel’s metaphor: to harm innocence is the greatest sin.
+The courtroom becomes a moral proving ground as Atticus’s calm integrity meets fear and prejudice.
+Scout and Jem learn that courage often means standing alone, and Boo Radley’s final act reframes the novel’s central metaphor of innocence.

 Analysis